Southpaw1496/obsidian-send-to-ghost/README.md

 A simple plugin for Obsidian to publish to Ghost site with a single click.

+## How to use
+- Create a custom integration follow this [link](https://ghost.org/integrations/custom-integrations/).
+You would need an **Admin API Key** and **API URL**.
+- Once you install the plugin, you would find an option "Obsidian Ghost Publish" under "Plugin options" and copy-paste it in the textbox.
+- That's it! you now are able to publish by click on the ghost icon on the left hand or use the command pallete.
 ### How to use

 - Clone this repo.